 At the start of therapy, doses of levetiracetam may be gradually increased until a standard amount is reached.
 Once a stable dose is achieved, a blood level may be measured to ensure that it is within the therapeutic range.
 Since levetiracetam is an adjunct (secondary) medication, the healthcare practitioner will consider the effectiveness of both drugs that are prescribed and adjust them as necessary.

-This test is used to measure the amount of levetiracetam in the blood to determine whether the level of drug is within the therapeutic range.
-Initially, the test may be ordered to help establish the appropriate dose for an individual.
-Since the therapeutic range is relatively wide and not well established, the healthcare practitioner will evaluate the effectiveness of the dose in controlling seizures and the presence and severity of side effects in the individual.
+This test is used to measure the level of levetiracetam in the blood to determine whether the level of drug is within the therapeutic range.
+Initially, the test may be ordered to help establish the appropriate dose for you.
+Since the therapeutic range is relatively wide and not well established, your healthcare practitioner will evaluate the effectiveness of the dose in controlling your seizures and whether you have any side effects.
 Depending on these clinical findings and the results of the blood test, the dose of drug may be adjusted up or down.

 Routine periodic monitoring of levetiracetam is usually not required.
 However, there are circumstances in which it is useful and sometimes necessary to measure blood levels.
 Some of these include:

-- To establish the range that is therapeutic for an individual (dose individualization); after treatment has started and the individual has relief from symptoms (no seizures) and suffers no side effects, the concentration of the drug in the blood is determined.
-The range around this value is considered therapeutic for the person and may be used to evaluate that person's treatment in the future if the person's health status or other factors change.
+- To establish the therapeutic range for an individual (dose individualization); after treatment has started and you have relief from symptoms (no seizures) and suffers no side effects, the level of the drug in the blood is determined.
+The range around this value is considered therapeutic for you and may be used to evaluate your treatment in the future if your health status or other factors change.

 - To evaluate and adjust the dose as necessary in certain conditions such as: